What Is Codetermination?

 Where implemented, codetermination has proven to be a remarkably stable institution.

-U.S. corporate law, drawing heavily on Delaware law, is defined by its flexibility and reliance on default rules [definition bubble for “default rules”: A default rule is one that applies only in the absence of an agreement by the relevant parties to be governed by a different rule.], in contrast to German corporate law, which relies heavily on mandatory law.
+US corporate law draws heavily on Delaware law, and is characterized by its flexibility and reliance on default rules (rules that apply in the absence of an agreement by relevant parties to be governed by a different rule).
+This is in contrast to German corporate law, which relies heavily on mandatory law.

-This contrast feeds into significantly differing business activities.
-From 1981 - 2010 in Germany, there were only 338 mergers.
-Over the same period in the U.S., there were 60,244.
-Similarly, between 1998 - 2014, Germany had 210 stock buybacks, compared to 11,096 in the U.S .
+This contrast leads to significantly differing business activities.
+Between 1981 and 2010, there were only 338 mergers in Germany .
+Over the same period in the US, there were 60,244.
+Similarly, between 1998 and 2014, Germany had 210 stock buybacks, compared to 11,096 in the US .